Best child bike seats 2025: tested and rated by parents

 Reasons to avoid

 The Siesta is one of Hamax’s range of six frame-mounted seats.
-It’s also available with three other models in a rack version too.
+It’s also available with three other models in a rack version.

 The Siesta's construction appears understated.
 This is by no way a criticism, there’s nothing unnecessary on the seat that will add to the weight and everything that’s there – support, straps and buckles – does its job simply and well.
-There are small arm rests with handles for hanging onto and a little side protection for legs.
-The top of the seat is more flat-backed and open; good for visibility but less good for extra protection.
+There are small armrests with handles for hanging onto them and a little side protection for legs.
+The top of the seat is more flat-backed and open, which is good for visibility.

-As the name tells you the Siesta is designed for comfort and snoozing with its relaxed position and adjustable recline.
-As with other frame mounted seats, the majority of the comfort comes through the suspension of the mounting arms so it’s likely that the rack-mounted version isn’t quite as plush.
-With our 15kg passenger aboard there felt a little too much spring in the system which could make the bike feel unstable at times.
+As the name suggests, the Siesta is designed for comfort and snoozing, with its relaxed position and adjustable recline.
+As with other frame-mounted seats, the majority of the comfort comes through the suspension of the mounting arms, so it’s likely that the rack-mounted version isn’t quite as plush.
+With my 15kg passenger aboard, there seemed to be a little too much spring in the system, which could make the bike feel unstable at times.

-Of all the seats we tested the Siesta was by far the easiest seat to adjust and fasten / unfasten the straps, which made it popular with its adult testers.
-It uses a three point harness but with two buckles which means that you don't have to pull over your child's head and helmet which getting on and off the bike loads easier.
-There is a fair amount of footrest adjustment but as with the other seats our 100cm 3 1/2 -year old was getting towards the upper limits of the seat size.
-As with most rear seats, maximum weight is 22kg.
+Having said that, of all the seats I tested, the Siesta was by far the easiest seat to adjust and fasten/unfasten, which should make it popular with parents and impatient toddlers.
+It uses a three-point harness with two buckles, which means you don't have to pull the harness over your child's head and helmet, making getting on and off the bike much easier.
+There is a fair amount of footrest adjustment, but, as with the other seats, my son, who is 100cm and 3 1/2 years old, was approaching the upper limits of the seat size.
+As with most rear seats, the maximum weight is 22kg and even in its most upright position, the Siesta was far more reclined than the other seats.

-The Hamax Siesta offers a lot of comfort for your child with plenty of in-built suspension and a recline function.
-From an adult point of view, the straps and buckles were the easiest to operate of all the seats we tested.
-On the downside the nature of the seat’s suspension can make it feel like your child is bouncing round a little too much.
+The Hamax Siesta provides a great deal of comfort for your child, thanks to its in-built suspension and recline function; however, this could unsettle less experienced riders.
+From a parent's point of view, the straps and buckles were the easiest to operate of all the seats I tested.

-1. Shotgun Pro MTB seat and bars combo
+4. Kids Shotgun Pro seat and bars combo

 Specifications